 - Pick a backsplash colour: This can be chosen after many of the other elements in your kitchen design have been decided on.
 With so many backsplash options that can coordinate or clash with the colour scheme of your kitchen, don’t hesitate to seek the advice of a designer to help you select an appropriate backsplash.

 - Pick the hardware colours: Faucets and cabinet handles are often one of the last things installed during your kitchen renovation.
 Often homeowners will coordinate the faucets and handles colours, however, there is no hard and fast rule that you must do this.

-The bottom line in determining your kitchen’s colour scheme is to choose colours that you are willing to live with for a long time.
-Your kitchen is the heart of your home so you should design a kitchen that feels like home.
+The bottom line in determining your kitchen’s colour scheme is choosing colours that you are willing to live with for a long time.
+Your kitchen is the heart of your home, so you should design a kitchen that feels like home.